January 25, 2018 6:41 pm

 If your company or organization is looking into passwordless login options, you’ve probably heard a lot about authentication APIs and implementing them into your company’s existing infrastructure.
 To put it simply, an API gives your company the tools you need to implement the desired passwordless security option, but we’ll dive deeper into that in the first section.

-When considering a passwordless login vendor (like @Pay’s Swoop technology) it’s important to understand what features are included in their API and how information is securely transferred between the vendor and your application.
+When considering a passwordless login vendor, it’s important to understand what features are included in their API and how information is securely transferred between the vendor and your application.

 Entering the world of authentication application programming interfaces (or APIs for short) can seem like a daunting task.
 That’s why we’ve created our complete guide on APIs to help your company understand all the components that make up a top-notch system.